Walrus: Reproduction

 Walruses live to about 20–30 years old in the wild.
-The males reach sexual maturity as early as seven years, but do not typically mate until fully developed at around 15 years of age.
+The oldest-living walrus on record was Slowpoke, a captive walrus at SeaWorld Orlando, who lived to be 49 years old when he died.
+The males reach sexual maturity as early as 7 years, but do not typically mate until fully developed at around 15 years of age.
 They rut from January through April, decreasing their food intake dramatically.
-The females begin ovulating as soon as four to six years old.
+The females begin ovulating as soon as 4-6 years old.
+Females reach physical maturity at 10–12 years of age, and males at 15–16 years of age.
 The females are diestrous, coming into heat in late summer and around February, yet the males are fertile only around February; the potential fertility of this second period is unknown.
 Breeding occurs from January to March, peaking in February.
 Males aggregate in the water around ice-bound groups of estrous females and engage in competitive vocal displays.
 The females join them and copulate in the water.